Philadelphia Federation of Teachers preparing a possible strike vote Wednesday

 “We are hopeful that we can come to a resolution that will allow us to continue educating our students,” Lewis said.

 Currently all 124,000 district students are learning virtually.
-Pre-K through second grade, as well as ninth graders, students with special needs, and students enrolled in technical education are scheduled to come back to class a few days a week on a ‘hybrid’ schedule starting after Thanksgiving.
-Teachers with those cohorts are expected to be back in school buildings November 9, under a plan which has yet to gain school board approval.
+Pre-K through second grade, as well as ninth graders, students with special needs, and students enrolled in technical education are scheduled to come back to class a few days a week on a “hybrid” schedule starting after Thanksgiving.
+Teachers with those cohorts are expected to be back in school buildings Nov.
+9, under a plan that has yet to gain school board approval.

 The union is skeptical of that plan, demanding more safety measures before teachers return to the classroom.

-If teachers strike this year, it would be the first in decades.
+If teachers strike, it would be the first time in decades.
 The union was barred from the action by state law from 2001 until 2018 during the control of the School Reform Commission.

 The PFT’s current contract, negotiated by Jordan in the SRC era, took years to be finalized, only reaching resolution with the arrival of a mayor and a school board more friendly to the union’s interests.